iKarmaaa123/terraform-mongodb-devops-project/README.md

 ```
 The Random provider is used to generate random values, such as passwords.
 In this configuration, it is used to create secure random passwords for the MongoDB Atlas database users.

+<h2> Benefits of Using MongoDB Atlas for Your Database </h2>
+Before moving onto the 'VPC' module segment, it is important that we explore the benefits of using a mongodb atlas cluster for your database - particularly, some of the security and scalability benefits that it brings as well.

+MongoDB Atlas is a fully managed cloud database service that provides a variety of benefits for developers and organizations.
+Here are some of the key advantages of housing your database within MongoDB Atlas

+<h4> Fully Managed Service </h4>
+Ease of Management: MongoDB Atlas handles database operations such as provisioning, patching, and scaling, reducing the administrative overhead.

+Automated Backups: Regular automated backups with point-in-time recovery ensure your data is safe and recoverable.

 <h2> VPC Module </h2>
 Now that we have discussed about the various contents of the 'cluster' module, we will now discuss about the 'VPC' module which will create the resources needed for the vpc infrastructure that is going to have a peering connection with our mongodb atlas cluster.